 - 1. Meet all College admissions requirements; - 2.
 Be registered as a full-time student in good standing in one of the College's Career or Technical programs; - 3.
-Complete the articulated Secondary Career or Technical Program; and - 4.
-Score 80 percent or higher on the Mississippi Career Planning and Assessment System (MS CPAS) in their secondary program of study.
+Complete an articulated Secondary Career or Technical Education (CTE) pathway; and - 4.
+Participate in a Secondary CTE and successfully pass an approved, aligned national certification or credential.